When do you need each of these? Learn the meaning behind these common cleaning terms.

 - Allow the disinfectant to remain on the surface for the appropriate amount of time.
 Refer to the label for the time the disinfectant should remain on surfaces.
 If the instructions do not say otherwise, you must wipe the disinfectant off.

 - Disinfect the area with the disinfectant.
 If the product contains bleach, this is particularly important.

 - Keep disinfectant products safe.
 Make sure to seal all caps and lids tightly.
 Keep children away from the products.
 If they are expired, store disinfectants in a dry, cool place such as a cabinet.

 How often do you need to do these?

 Cleaning frequency will depend on how often you use a space and the external conditions.
 For example, it’s important to sanitize your office desk and dining table as often as possible.

-If you are especially prone to allergies, or susceptible to illnesses and if there is a viral outbreak in your region, it is best to have your home sterilized by a professional.
-Follow it up with a daily routine of sanitization.
+If you are prone to allergies, or susceptible to various types of flu, and if there is a viral outbreak in your region, it is a best practice for you to hire a professional to properly sterilize your home.
+You should continue this process with daily sanitization.